-Concerning the use of the pole-sitter for telecommunications, the main application would be its use as a low-bandwidth data relay with polar regions, and may be particularly useful in the southern hemisphere, where there are key Antarctic research activities ongoing and communication capabilities are limited.
+Concerning the use of the pole-sitter for telecommunications, the main application would be its use as a lowbandwidth data relay with polar regions, and may be particularly useful in the southern hemisphere, where there are key Antarctic research activities ongoing and communication capabilities are limited.
 McInnes and Mulligan [5] envisaged possible applications including data links for scientific experiments, links to automated weather stations, emergency airfields and telemedicine.
 In the same work, the authors proposed the use of polar stationary spacecraft as data relay for future NOAA polar orbiting satellites, such as the NPOESS system.
 In this case, the telecommunication subsystem would be the main payload of the spacecraft.
-However, even for Earth science, there will be a need to download a relatively large volume of data from the spacecraft to the Earth real-time (high resolution imaging, for example).
-Considering the distance of the pole-sitter from the Earth, a high-gain steerable antenna will be required for either or both of these tasks.
-Table 4, taken from Ref.
-[1], shows the mass of some parabolic dishes which were used on telecommunication satellites, together with their mass.
+However, even for Earth science, there will be a need to download a relatively large volume of data from the spacecraft to the Earth realtime (high resolution imaging, for example).
+Considering the distance of the pole-sitter from the Earth, a highgain steerable antenna will be required for either or both of these tasks.

-Finally, a polar-sitter type platform could be used for high latitude ship tracking and telecommunications, and to support future high-latitude oil and gas exploration, especially if northern sea routes open due to climate change.^{} A complete discussion of possible applications is presented in Ref.
-[2].
+Finally, a polar-sitter type platform could be used for high latitude ship tracking and telecommunications, and to support future high-latitude oil and gas exploration, especially if northern sea routes open due to climate change.^{} We refer again to Ref.
+[2] for further discussion on possible applications.